gdkrmr/flycheck-julia/README.md

   (package-initialize)
   ```

-* Install the required packages
+- Install the required packages

   Restart emacs and run `M-x list-packages` or choose `Options -> Manage
   Packages` from the menu and install `flycheck`, `ess`, and `flycheck-julia`.

-* Configure emacs for the use with julia, `flycheck`, and `flycheck-julia`
+- Configure emacs for the use with `julia`, `flycheck`, and `flycheck-julia`

   Add the following lines at the end of your init file: